flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 ### 5. Cruise
 **Situation:**<br/>
-Aircraft has leveled of at designated cruise level.<br/>
+Aircraft has leveled of at planned cruise level.<br/>
 Speed is cruise speed as per ECAM PERF CRZ page.
 __Autopilot__ is ON.<<br/>
 Speed is in Managed Mode.<br/>